farahsaleem1995/MedicalCenter/docs/Architecture.md

 ### Authorization

 - **Role-Based Access Control (RBAC)**: User roles (SystemAdmin, Patient, Doctor, etc.)
+- **Claims-Based Authorization**: Database-only claims for privileged operations
+  - Claims describe WHO the user is (identity attributes)
+  - Policies describe WHAT the user can do (capabilities)
+  - Claims stored in `AspNetUserClaims` table, NOT in JWT tokens (avoids token size issues)
+  - Policy verification via `IIdentityService.SatisfiesPolicyAsync()` (database lookup)
 - **Policy-Based Authorization**: Custom policies for fine-grained control
 - **Resource-Based Authorization**: Users can only access their own resources